Freedom is just another word in retirement

 The second tip in that article was..
 Have a Purpose.
-Some folks look forward to the freedom so much that they do not think about their sense of meaning and purpose.
-Retirement Shock comes with loss of routine, no or little interaction with work mates, exhaustion or burn-out, a lack of planning, no replacement activities, and a sense of loss, alienation, disconnection and identity.
+Some folks look forward to freedom so much that they do not think about their sense of meaning and purpose.
+Retirement Shock comes with a loss of routine, no or little interaction with workmates, exhaustion or burn-out, a lack of planning, no replacement activities, and a sense of loss, alienation, disconnection, and identity.
 Who am I now and how do I count?

 Related article: The power of purpose

 So often, money has been the goal post and the scorecard.
 At retirement, the game changes.
 Many advisors say that they cannot convince retirees to stop saving and making risky investments.
 They cannot get them to make a spending plan.
 It is just such a big mindset switch.
 They are not ready to think about a legacy or even how they want to live their life at this stage.

 When I started doing Retirement Readiness courses, I did not expect to see people who were already retired but I often do.
 They had not done the planning ahead of time and are getting around to figuring out what their plans and purpose are after the retirement fact.